isc-projects/kea/doc/sphinx/man/perfdhcp.8.rst

 ``-6``
    Establishes DHCPv6 operation.
 This is incompatible with the ``-4`` option.

-``-u``
-   Enable checking address uniqueness.
-Lease valid lifetime should not be shorter than test duration and clients should not request address more than once without releasing it first.

 ``-b basetype=value``
    Indicates the base MAC or DUID used to simulate different clients.
 The basetype may be "mac" or "duid".
 (The keyword "ether" may alternatively used